Ilkeston-Electronics/OpenSwitcher/README.md

 # Project Aims

 To build a quality Amiga drive swapper out of "off the shelf" parts, easily available and easily programmable.
+Also have the internal drive functioning as DF1 via correct drive ID timing during switching.

 # But why?
 Our Amigas deserve the best.
 All other drive swapping projects I have seen have the following caveats...
 Drilling holes, fitting switches, programming PIC chips, fitting surface-mount components, internal drive not working...
 This project aims to address all those.